Data centre giant AirTrunk bets big on Singapore, to treble workforce to nearly 350 by 2030

 AirTrunk also plans to build data centres in Saudi Arabia, in partnership with AI company Humain.

-When asked if the ongoing conflict in the Middle East has affected AirTrunk’s expansion plans, a spokesperson said: “Our view on the Middle East as a priority growth market remains, and our investment and development plans will continue.”
+Asked if the ongoing Middle East conflict has affected AirTrunk’s expansion plans, a spokesperson said: “Our view on the Middle East as a priority growth market remains, and our investment and development plans will continue.”

-Addressing market fears of an AI bubble, Mr Khuda conceded: “Short term, there will be volatility, no question.”
+Addressing market fears of an AI bubble, Mr Khuda said: “Short term, there will be volatility, no question.”

 He drew a comparison to the Railway Mania of the 19th century, when investors piled into shares of railway companies, giving rise to a bubble that eventually burst.
 But while many lost money, railroads still transformed economies.
 In the same vein, data centres are “the invisible engine room of the AI economy”.